ryumiyax/TaikoArcadeLoader/README.md

 accept_invalid = false      # Enable this if you want to accept cards incompatible with the original readers qr = true                   # Disable this if you have an original namco qr code scanner

 [graphics]
 res = { x = 1920, y = 1080 }
-windowed = false
-cursor = true
-vsync = false
+windowed = false            # not windowed will automatically fullscreen cursor = true               # fullscreen will automatically hide cursor vsync = false               # enable this if you are using a 120fps screen (and use "Let Application Decide" in Nvidia panel)
-fpslimit = 120
+# fpslimit = 0              # temporoly remove it, limit it to 120 in Nvidia panel instead!!!

 [audio]
-wasapi_shared = true        # Wasapi shared mode, allows you to have multiple audio sources at once at a cost of having higher latency. asio = false                # Use asio audio mode asio_driver = "ASIO4ALL v2" # Asio driver name
+wasapi_shared = false       # Wasapi shared mode, allows you to have multiple audio sources at once at a cost of having higher latency. asio = false                # Use asio audio mode asio_driver = "ASIO4ALL v2" # Asio driver name
                             # | If you're not using asio4all, open up regedit then navigate to HKEY_LOCAL_MACHINE\SOFTWARE\ASIO for your driver's name.